|Height: 5.11||Born: Hampton, VA|

 Calgary signed Mayo as a free agent on May 8, 2012.
 He signed as an unrestricted free agent with the NFL’s Denver Broncos in July of 2011 and was released on Aug.
 29, 2011.

-Mayo has started 11 games and has 43 tackles, a tackle for a loss of two yards, three knockdowns, two sacks and two fumble recoveries.
+Mayo has started 15 games and has 60 tackles, two tackles for a loss of three yards, a special-teams tackle, four knockdowns, two sacks and two fumble recoveries.
 He was on the injury list for Game 3.
 Mayo also started the Western Final and had seven tackles and a forced fumble.
 He also started in the Grey Cup where he registered six tackles, one special-teams tackle and one forced fumble.

 Mayo played all 18 games and finished second on the team with 57 defensive tackles, including two tackles for a loss of two yards, nine special-teams tackles, five quarterback sacks, an interception and two knockdowns and two fumble recoveries.
 He recorded his first CFL interception in the final game of the season against BC.
 Mayo also started the Western Final where he recorded 14 tackles.